 Understanding a cloud provider’s encryption policies is very important.
-In today’s modern world, there is no excuse for data to be transmitted in the clear.
+In today’s modern world, there is no excuse for data to be transmitted unprotected.
 Instead, it should be encrypted in transit via SSL.
-This prevents the data from being intercepted on the networks as it traverses between the end-user and the cloud service provider.
+This prevents the data from being intercepted on the networks as it traverses between the end user and the cloud service provider.

 5. Develop Policies and Training

-It is also important to impress upon end-users the importance of strong passwords and multi-factor authentication.
-Additional security measures often add some level of increased frustration to end-users, but they are more likely to follow along if they understand the motives and reasons behind the policies.
+It is also important to impress upon end users the importance of strong passwords and multi-factor authentication.
+Additional security measures often frustrate end users, but they are more likely to follow along if they understand the motives and reasons behind the policies.